Ingrid Bouwer Utne, Ph.D.

 University of California, Los Angeles (UCLA)

-Dr. Marilia Ramos is a Research Affiliate at the B. John Garrick Institute for the Risk Sciences, UCLA, and a sessional instructor of Human Reliability Analysis at UCLA.
+Dr. Marilia Ramos is a Research Affiliate at the B. John Garrick Institute for the Risk Sciences, UCLA.
 She holds a PhD in Chemical Engineering from the Federal University of Pernambuco, Brazil.
-She has expertise in Risk Analysis and Human Reliability with extensive experience leading and collaborating with projects for different industries, from the nuclear industry to autonomous cars and wildfire evacuation.
-She is currently a Business and Research Development Officer at the University of Toronto, where she forges collaborations between academia, industry, not-for-profit, and governmental agencies around cutting-edge research topics.
+She has expertise in Risk Analysis and HRA with extensive experience leading and collaborating with projects for different industries, from the nuclear industry to autonomous cars and wildfire evacuation.
+She is currently based in Toronto, Canada, where she leads projects on process safety and quantitative risk analysis for the chemical and process industry.

 marilia@risksciences.ucla.edu